forefireAPI/firefront/doc/coupledMNHInstall.md

 # How to Install Coupled ForeFire with Meso NH; tested on OSX Ventura with Apple Silicon

-Created on Fri Mar 8, 16:00:33, 2024

-Author: filippi_j

-This guide details the steps to install coupled CPDE with Meso NH on Apple Silicon Macs running OSX Ventura.
+This guide details the steps to install coupled ForeFire with Meso NH on Apple Silicon Macs running OSX Ventura.

 ## Requirements